MIX & MATCH SALE ON NOW!

 December 02, 2020 5 min read

 Enjoying a plant-based diet never tasted so good!
 These delicious treats only require a handful of ingredients, so you can satisfy your sweet tooth in no time.

-All recipes are by the wonderful Michelle from @run2food
+All recipes were created by the wonderful Michelle from @run2food.

 Makes: 8 large slices

 1. Line a small container with non-stick paper (mine was ~ 10 x 20cm)

 2. Make the PEANUT CARAMEL: add the dates and water to the food processor and blend until a paste forms.
 Add in the peanut butter & protein powder and blend until smooth and thick.
 Set aside